sohaibqasem/linux-create-cxx-project/README.md

 cd build
 ./<App Name>
 ```
-* To add library-static to the project
+* To import library-static to your project
-  * copy the folder of the library [as source code] to the Include dir
+  * copy the folder of the library [header file] to the <include> dir
-  * Make sure the name of the library is the same of the file inside it
+  * copy the .a file to the <libs> dir
+  * run the import-static script
   ```
   cd scripts
-  add-libaray-static.sh <lib-name> --for static libaray
+  imp-lib-static.sh <lib-name>         [lib-name is the name of .a file]
   ```
-  * Then run start script
+  * Then run ./start script

-* To Import library-dynamic to the project
+* To Import library-dynamic[shared] to your project
-  * move .so file to /lib folder
+  * move .so file to /lib folder in your system files
   ```
   sudo mv <lib-name> /lib
   ```
-  * copy .hpp file [header file] to the Include dir inside lib folder
+  * copy the folder of the library [header file] to the <include> dir
-  * Make sure the name of the library is the same of the file inside it
+  * run the import- script
   ```
   cd scripts
-  import-libaray-dynaimc.sh <lib-name> --for importing libaray
+  imp-lib-dynamic.sh <lib-name>         [lib-name is the name of .so file]
   ```
-  * Then run start script
+  * Then run ./start script

   ### C++ Project Structure
   ```
   <app-name>
       build/
-      Include/
+      include/
+      libs/
       scripts/
-          add-library-static.sh
-          import-library-dynaimc.sh
+          imp-lib-static.sh
+          imp-lib-dynamic.sh
           start.sh
       src/
           Main.cpp